 \subsection{\texttt{atlas\_1911\_12606} (SUSY-2018-16)}

-This is a search \cite{ATLAS:2019lng} for production of electroweakinos and sleptons in scenarios with compressed mass spectra.
+This is a search \cite{ATLAS:2019lng} for the production of electroweakinos and sleptons in scenarios with compressed mass spectra.
 The final states contain two low $p_T$ leptons (opposite sign and same or different flavor).
-Sensitivity of the search relies on additional initial state radiation (ISR) jets which give transverse boost to the final state particles and adds missing transverse momentum.
-There are two multibin signal regions implemented in \CM{}:\footnote{The vector boson fusion (VBF) SRs are currently not available.} \texttt{SR-EWK} targeting production of electroweakinos and divided into 44 bins according to the lepton pair invariant mass, \met, and lepton flavor; \texttt{SR-S} targeting production of sleptons and divided into 32 bins.
+Sensitivity of the search relies on additional initial state radiation (ISR) jets which give transverse boost to the final-state particles and add missing transverse momentum.
+There are two multibin signal regions implemented in \CM{}:\footnote{ vector boson fusion (VBF) SRs are currently not available.} \texttt{SR-EWK} targeting electroweakinos production and divided into 44 bins according to the lepton pair invariant mass, \met, and lepton flavor; \texttt{SR-S} targets the production of sleptons and is divided into 32 bins.
 The full likelihood model is provided.

-In Figure~\ref{fig:191112606}, we show validation plots for slepton search regions.
+In Figure~\ref{fig:191112606}, we show validation plots for slepton search signal regions.
 The electron and muon channels are shown separately.
 Very good agreement between ATLAS and \CM{} is obtained for the shape-fit analysis.
 Additionally, by comparing red exclusion curves obtained using the best-SR-method, we find a clear benefit of using multibin signal regions.
-Since there is a negligible difference between expected and observed results (both for ATLAS and \CM) we only show the observed limits.
+Since there is a negligible difference between expected and observed results (both for ATLAS and \CM), we only show the observed limits.

-In Figure~\ref{fig:191112606_wino}, we show validation plots for the wino-like chargino-neutralino pair production (EW search region).
-The searches for different parities of LSP and NLSP are shown separately: upper row $m(\tilde{\chi}_{2}^{0}) \times m(\tilde{\chi}_{1}^{0})>0$ (same parity) and $m(\tilde{\chi}_{2}^{0}) \times m(\tilde{\chi}_{1}^{0})<0$ (opposite parity) in the lower row.
-Electron and muon channels are shown separately.
-These examples show a danger of using a simplified likelihood model, which clearly produces too strong constraints.